DDH2004/sre-week-three-task/README.md

 There are a number of tools on the market that can hep reduce the toil in UpCommerce's ticketing system.
-The following is a list of a few of them:
+The following is a list of a few of them:\n
   PagerDuty
     Automated incident resolution, structured escalation protocols, and urgency-driven task prioritization.
   Opsgenie